-Below is the high level methodology for completing risk assessments within Abriska for ISO 27001.
-All of the terminology within Abriska is customisable, therefore navigate to the methodology page within Abriska for a detailed breakdown of the methodology.
+Below is the high-level methodology for completing risk assessments within Abriska for ISO 27001.
+Abriska applies the asset-based approach taken from ISO 27005:2022.
+All terminology within Abriska is customisable, therefore navigate to the library references section within Abriska for a detailed breakdown of the terminology and to make changes.